 Analyzing the payment result

-- URL of the page that analyzes the payment result must be specified in the Back Office (see chapter ).
+- URL of the page that analyzes the payment result must be specified in the Merchant Back Office).
+See chapter Setting up notifications

-- The merchant has to make sure that this URL is available from the payment gateway without redirection.
+- The merchant has to make sure that this URL is available via the payment gateway without redirection.

 Using redirection leads to losing data presented in POST.